AustralEpitech/G-ING-900-PAR-9-1-legacy-13/README.md

 ## Data persistence

 By default the application persists data in a local SQLite database file located at `data/storage.db`.
-The DB uses a normalized schema with these main tables:
+The storage layer uses a normalized set of tables for persons, families and children.
+To support richer GeneWeb-like semantics the app stores structured fields (dates, places, and per-person/family events) as JSON in dedicated columns.
+This allows the code to round-trip structured `CDate`, `Place` and `PersEvent` objects while keeping the DB schema compact.

 Changes are written to `data/storage.db` atomically and the notes files are written atomically under `data/notes_d/`.

 ## GEDCOM import / export